edvardlindelof/notes-mcp/README.md

 4. Tell Claude "github.com/edvardlindelof/notes-mcp seems like an awesome package, check it out and save a small TODO about sharing it with others in my notes".

 5. Did your LLM hallucinate?
-Then open the note in your favourite editor and correct it.
+Then open the note in your favorite editor and correct it.
 Work collaboratively!

 ## Implementation
 The server is built with [FastMCP](https://gofastmcp.com/) and implements the operations read, write, glob, mkdir, rm, rmdir and search.